 The Catcher in the Rye has received basically endless critical acclaim, and also has the honour of being the most censored book in U.S. high schools and libraries throughout the sixties and seventies.
 Reasons for censorship include its frequent use of vulgar language, sexual references, undermining of “family values”, encouragement of rebellion, promotion of drinking, promotion of smoking, promotion of lying, and promotion of promiscuity.
 This excited me to no end!
 My apprehension about its style aside, any book that undermines so-called family values is one that I can get behind.

-Straight off the bat, I actually liked the narrator (Holden Caufield).
+Straight off the bat, I actually liked the narrator (Holden Caulfield).
 He’s a bratty, rebellious teenager with a tendency towards profanity, tangential thinking, and wild exaggeration.
 Salinger’s characterisation was superb; it sounded like the diary of a teenage boy, you’d believe one had written it.
 I spent a lot of time wondering why I found The Catcher in the Rye so much more gripping and so much less annoying than My Brilliant Career.
 All I could come up with was the gender differential: characters that sound exactly like the type of person you know are so much less confronting than characters that sound exactly like the type of person you are.

 Be warned: The Catcher in the Rye is mostly internal monologue – not a whole lot of plot.
-You just follow this wayward kid around new York for a few days while he drinks and smokes himself into oblivion (and chickens out of losing his virginity to a prostitute).
+You just follow this wayward kid around new York for a few days while he drinks and smokes himself into oblivion (and chickens out of losing his virginity to a sex worker).
 You find out, on the final page, that he’s relating this story to you from the confines of a psychiatric hospital.
 Not that it’s a shock twist in the end or anything like that; you kind of get the vibe that this kid is bonkers right from the outset.

 Holden’s got some interesting insights, though, and I laughed out loud more than once: